Implant Supported Dentures Avondale, AZ

 Q. Does this procedure hurt?

 A. No, when you visit our office, we will provide you with any necessary sedation.
-At Apple Tree Dentistry, LLC, we understand that dental procedures can be intimidating, and we will take steps to ensure that you remain comfortable and relaxed during the appointment.
+At Apple Tree Dental Studio, we understand that dental procedures can be intimidating, and we will take steps to ensure that you remain comfortable and relaxed during the appointment.

 Q. What are mini-implants?